cetic/fadi/doc/USERMANAGEMENT.md

 lowercase_name: true
 ```

-and the ldap_groups section looks like this :
+And the ldap_groups section looks like this:

 ```
 ldap_groups: